The Adult-Gerontology Clinical Nurse Specialist -

 degree/coursework is the equivalent to that of a US Bachelor or Master's

 Evaluation agencies provide a variety of services.
 Be sure to request an evaluation that provides the following:

 - Lists all subjects/courses completed at the post-secondary level

 - Provides a U.S. semester credit and grade equivalent for each course

 - Provides a U.S. grade point average (GPA) for the Bachelor's degree or its equivalent on a 4.0 scale, and

 - Designates the level (upper or lower) of each undergraduate course

 Many of our students find that sharing housing is a good approach to solving both the availability and cost issues.
 Housing in the San Francisco Bay Area may be expensive, but help can be found with the Campus Housing Office, the Student Affairs Office, and previous graduates can often give advice.

-The CCT program cannot be taken through on-line or distance learning.
-Students are required to attend classes at UCSF two days a week and attend clinical a minimum of 1-2 days a week.
+This program cannot be taken through on-line or distance learning.
+Students are required to attend classes at UCSF two days a week, and attend clinical a minimum of 1-2 days a week.

 This program is a progressive and additive program that must be taken within the two-year time frame.